 If a creature would be surrounded on all sides by the wall (or the wall and another solid surface), that creature can make a Reflex saving throw.

-The wall is an object made of plants that can be damaged and thus breached.
-Each panel has 10 Defense and 10 Health per inch of thickness.
+The wall is an object made of plants that blocks line of sight.
+A creature can move through the wall, albeit slowly and painfully.
+A creature must spend 3 meters of movement for every meter it moves through the wall.
+The wall can be damaged and thus breached.
+Each panel has 10 Defense, 1 Soak, and 1 Health per centimeter of thickness.
 Reducing a panel to 0 health destroys it and might cause connected panels to collapse at the GM’s discretion.